 I add this verse just in case you’ve thought of some other thing that you wish to receive from God and I hadn’t mentioned it.
 The apostle Peter, writing by the Spirit’s inspiration, reminds us that God’s divine power “has given us everything we need for a godly life.”

 Again, not everything we “want,” because that might wrongly slip over into unnecessary things, maybe carnal things, perhaps even ungodly things.
-But God’s gracious goodness does grant us: (1)
+But God’s goodness does graciously grant us: (1)

 In closing: determine to be “always with” the Lord,